legal marriage information

 Who Can Marry You in Ireland ?

-Only an Celebrant who is duly authorised by the HSE and listed on the government “Register of Solemnisers” can conduct a legal marriage ceremony in Ireland.
+Only a Celebrant who is duly authorised by the HSE and listed on the government “Register of Solemnisers” can conduct a legal marriage ceremony in Ireland.

-All of our Celebrants are Registered Solemnisers and duly authorised to conduct legal marriage in the Republic of Ireland.
+All of our Celebrants &.
+Ministers are Registered Solemnisers and duly authorised to conduct legal marriage in the Republic of Ireland and many are also Registered to conduct legal marriages in Northern Ireland.

-According to the Marriage Act there are 3 types of Marriages:
+According to the Marriage Act of Ireland, there are 3 types of Marriages:

 • Civil